- About Us

 Tornado Watch: Be Prepared!

 Tornados are possible in and near the watch area.
 Review and discuss your emergency plans and check supplies and your safe room.
 Be ready to act quickly is a warning is issued or you suspect a tornado is approaching.
 Acting early helps to save lives!
-Watched are issued by the Storm Prediction Center for counties where tornadoes may occur.
-The watch area is typically large, covering numerous counties or even states.
+Watches are issued by the Storm Prediction Center for counties where tornadoes may occur.
+The watch area is typically large covering numerous counties or even states.

 Tornado Warning: Take Action!

 A tornado has been sighted or indicated by weather radar.
 There is imminent danger to life and property.
 Move to an interior room on the lowest floor of a sturdy building.
 Avoid windows.
-If in a mobile home, a vehicle, or outdoors, move to the closest substantial shelter and protect yourself from flying debris.
+If in a mobile home, a vehicle, or outdoors move to the closest substantial shelter and protect yourself from flying debris.
 Warnings are issued by your local forecast office.
 Warnings typically encompass a much smaller area (around the size of a city or county) that may be impacted by the tornado identified by a forecaster on radar or by a trained spotter who is watching the storm.

-Mackinaw Emergency Management
+Mackinaw Emergency Management, Coordinator